dhruvdcoder/dhruvdcoder.github.io/_posts/2018-04-15-relative_entropy.md

 I had been seeing terms like entropy, cross-entropy, KL-Divergence, information gain, etc., regularly in association with cost functions in machine learning tasks.
 For example, [cross-entropy loss](http://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html#cross-entropy) is used as the cost function in multi-class classification problems; [maximum entropy principle](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy#Prior_probabilities) in Bayesian inference, etc. All these quantities seemed related and I decided to find the meaning and the origin of each of these terms.
 It turns out that all these quantities can be derived from the [Relative Entropy](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) which is synonymous to KL-Divergence.

-In this post, starts with the description of Relative Entropy and what it means when viewed from various perspectives (statistical, information theoretic, etc.).
+This post, starts with the description of Relative Entropy and what it means when viewed from various perspectives (statistical, information theoretic, etc.).
 Then it goes on to derive some other related quantities like Entropy (Shannon's Entropy), Cross Entropy, Conditional Relative Entropy, etc. Then the last section talks why and how we use Cross Entropy as a loss function in classification.

 # Relative Entropy